Quantalope/Job-Search-Project/README.md

 5. Run the setup notebook titled 'build_database.ipynb'
 6. Verify setup was successful.

+## Generating Data

+1. Open the generate_data notebook.
+2. Choose a seed for the faker (default 32).
+3. Choose how many rows of data you want to create.
+4. Run all.

+## Example Queries

+Make sure to run all.
+If testing separately, rerun the mysql server connection cell to set the cursor again and then test.

 ## Database Schema

 The database (HuskiesJob) includes these tables: